jonike/QCefWidget-SDK/README.md

 For more property settings, see [QCefWidget.h](./SDK/msvc2017_x86_shared/include/QCefWidget.h).

-# QCefWidgetTester
+# Demo
-QCefWidgetTester is a test project of QCefWidget.
-You can see some of the features of QCefWidget throught it.

-Run:
-`QCefWidgetTester\QCefWidgetTest.exe`
+There is a demo project about QCefWidget in Demo directory.

+Using `RunDemo.bat` to start it.

 ---